Early Winter 2006 North American storm complex: Midwest

 The storm hit the Chicago area on the morning of December 1, its intensity peaking during the morning rush hour.
 Its expected impact caused over 450 flights to be canceled at O'Hare International Airport and 70 flights to be canceled at Midway International Airport.
 Additionally, hundreds of schools, colleges, and even workplaces, particularly in the collar counties, were closed for the day.
 17 in of snow fell in LaSalle and Peru, where blizzard conditions brought Interstate 80 to a standstill for much of the day.
 Chicago's northern and northwestern suburbs were particularly hard hit, where up to 15 in of snow fell in McHenry and over a foot of snow fell over much of Lake County, Illinois, and northwestern Cook County.
 Snow fell at times at rates of over 1 to 2 in throughout most of the Chicago area, and thundersnow was reported in several locations.
 Meanwhile, the city of Chicago only saw 6.2 in of snow, thanks to warm air on the back side of the low which produced more of a slushy mixture and less snowfall.
 Blowing and drifting snow, in addition to below-freezing temperatures caused roads to continue to be hazardous for travel through the weekend.
 In southeast Wisconsin blizzard warnings were posted for much of the day on December 1 in Kenosha, Racine, and Milwaukee counties.
-Genoa City, WI, just north of the WI-IL border, saw over 14 in of snow, while Milwaukee received 10.1 in of snow.
-The highest total in the region was Kenosha, WI, receiving 17 in of snow.
+Genoa City, just north of the WI-IL border, saw over 14 in of snow, while Milwaukee received 10.1 in of snow.
+The highest total in the region was Kenosha, receiving 17 in of snow.
 This area of southeast Wisconsin had not experienced a blizzard like this since the Blizzard of 1999.
 The storm moved out over Lake Michigan and into the northern sections of lower Michigan midday December 1, and up to a foot of snow fell across the area.
 By late afternoon, the blizzard moved into Canada.